NIF-au/data-tutorials/dm01-anonymisation+provenance.md

 ## 1 Introduction to Neurodebian
 All the exercises in this tutorial will be performed in the NeuroDebian VM, in most cases this will have been done for you already, if not download a copy from neuro.debian.net/vm, install VirtualBox and then import the downloaded virtualbox OVA file.

+As per the Neurodebian download site, the default username and password that are used are:

+    username: brain
+    password: neurodebian

-The example data should then be downloaded within the Virtual Machine usine the inbuilt browser or via wget:
+The example data for this tutorial should then be downloaded within the Virtual Machine usine the inbuilt browser or via wget on the command line:

     $ wget <examples URL>

-##2 Installing software
+## 2 Installing software
 Neurodebian is based upon the Debian operating system, if you've used Ubuntu before it too is based upon Debian so the apt-get based install system may be familiar.
 There are a number of pre-installed packages in the menus, when these are selected for the first time they will be installed.
-In order to install MRview you can do this as such in the Neurodebian VM:
+In order to install MRview you only need to select the menu item and the software will be installed in the Neurodebian VM:

     Applications -> Neurodebian -> Medical Imaging -> MRview